-Do you ever struggle with what to eat each day?
-Or even for each meal?
-I know I used to.
-Back when I was homeschooling my two kids, home all day with them, you cannot imagine how many times 3 PM would roll around and I’d be wondering what to make for dinner!
+Back when I was homeschooling my two kids, home all day with them, 3 PM would roll around and I’d be wondering what to make for dinner!
+Every day.

 That’s where this post will come in handy.
-I’ve tried many plans over the years, because I’m not the most organized person in the world (a huge understatement).
+I’ve tried many plans over the years.
+Why?
+Because I’m not the most organized person in the world (a huge understatement).
 Now you can learn from my

 Why Should You Plan Your Meals?